premkiran7/100-days-of-code/r1-log.md

 ### R1D6

 Completed Survey Form work.
 2 down 3 to go.
 Target was to complete all the remaining 3 projects also today but I think I am setting lofty/impractical goals.

+### R1D7

+Wanted to finish the remaining projects today itself, but couldn't.
+I have to work faster.
+Most of my time gets wasted as I get confused with basic things like position, display etc.